Boardwalk Empire (episode): Development

-Terence Winter, who had served as executive producer and writer on the HBO series The Sopranos, was hired to adapt the novel Boardwalk Empire: The Birth, High Times, and Corruption of Atlantic City on June 4, 2008.
+Terence Winter, who had served as executive producer and writer on the HBO series The Sopranos, was hired to adapt the book Boardwalk Empire: The Birth, High Times, and Corruption of Atlantic City on June 4, 2008.
 Winter had been interested in creating a series set in the 1920s, feeling that it had never properly been explored before.
-It was for this reason that he decided to focus his adaption of the novel on the Prohibition era section.
+It was for this reason that he decided to focus his adaption of the book on the Prohibition era section.
 On September 1, 2009, it was announced that Academy Award-winning director Martin Scorsese would direct the pilot.
 It would be the first time he had directed an episode of television since an episode of Steven Spielberg's Amazing Stories in 1986.
 The production would be very ambitious, with some even speculating it would be too large scale for television.
 "I kept thinking 'This is pointless.
 How can we possibly afford a boardwalk, or an empire?'" says creator Terence Winter.
 "We can't call it 'Boardwalk Empire' and not see a boardwalk."
 The production would eventually build a 300 ft boardwalk in an empty lot in Brooklyn, New York at the cost of five million dollars.
 Despite a reported budget of up to $50 million, the pilot's final budget came in at $18 million.

 On why he chose to return to television, Scorsese said "What's happening the past 9 to 10 years, particularly at HBO, is what we had hoped for in the mid-'60s with films being made for television at first.
 We'd hoped there would be this kind of freedom and also the ability to create another world and create longform characters and story.
 That didn't happen in the 1970s, 1980s and in the 1990s I think.
 And of course...
 HBO is a trailblazer in this.
 I've been tempted over the years to be involved with them because of the nature of long-form and their development of character and plot."
 He went on to praise network HBO by saying, "A number of the episodes, in so many of their series, they're thoughtful, intelligent [and] brilliantly put together...
 It's a new opportunity for storytelling.
 It's very different from television of the past."